mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-golang.md

 ## Installing the required SDKs

 * The AWS SDK for Go V2 uses Go Modules, which was a feature introduced in Go 1.11.
-If you haven't initialized your GitHub/GitLab project as a Go module yet, for example, run the command ==`go mod init github.com/<user>/<repository>`== .
-This writes a new `go.mod` file in the current root project directory to track your code's dependencies.
+If you haven't initialized your GitHub/GitLab project as a Go module yet, run the command ==`go mod init github.com/<user>/<repository>`== .
+This writes a new `go.mod` file in the current root project directory in order to track your code's dependencies.
 The `go.mod` file must not already exist.
 If you were to publish this module, there has to be a path from which Go tools can download it.

 <!-- markdownlint-disable DOCSMD004 -->
 ::: tip Application code is located in a subdirectory